- Computers & Software»

 Alexa's connection issues carried over to smart hubs and devices, which frequently lost communication with the smart home speaker.

-Nobody wants to spend hours fiddling with these expensive gadgets.
-The experience needs to become seamless otherwise the smart home market will suffer.
+Nobody wants to spend hours fiddling with these expensive gadgets, and now the experience has become seamless for smart product consumers like myself.

 6. Better Audio Quality